Tanaya Ti'en Yoga Therapy

 “I feel like I gained more after five sessions with Tanaya than I gained in five years of other types of therapy.
 After each session I walk away with very helpful tools that I can use whenever I’m feeling anxious or down.”

-Penny (19)
+Piper (19)

 “I first approached Tanaya for a physical ailment that I had been struggling with for some time.
 Before the Yoga therapy I didn’t realise there had been so much going on inside of me that wasn’t just physical.
 Through a series of personalised practices the Yoga therapy decrypted my internal mess, and as a result my physical symptoms slowly but surely dissipated.
 The process of the Yoga therapy helped to shine a light on old emotions that I had been suppressing for some time.
 The therapy helped me work through this by addressing the root cause of my symptoms.
 Ten weeks ago I walked in with chronic migraines and after ten sessions it has been some weeks since I have had a migraine!”

-Steve (46)
+Sam (46)

 "I struggled with menopausal symptoms for several years.
 After having seen many doctors and hormone specialists, I was introduced to Tanaya and Yoga therapy.
 Having not done much yoga in the past I was reluctant at first as I wasn't sure my body was up for it.
 I was relieved to discover that Yoga therapy isn’t like a regular yoga class.
 The sessions were tailored specifically for me and my physical capacity.
 I especially loved the breath and vocal practices where we used breath techniques and mantra for rebalancing.
 I found it very helpful for the brain fog and anxiety I was experiencing.
 After ten sessions with Tanaya I am finding I have ample tools now to better manage my symptoms.”